Dress codes have always signaled group affiliation

 On the other hand, there are clothing-related privileges reserved exclusively for the nobility or the kings: for example, purple was reserved for a long time solely to the ruler; the dye purple was enormously expensive and therefore precious.

-Even a king's coat, which was designed differently in different cultures, was by no means allowed to wear.
-Of course, he was also expensive, so that the financial hurdle was hardly exceeded by "ordinary people" - as well as today only a certain class Can afford noble clothes from Gucci.
+Not everyone was allowed to wear a royal coat, which was designed differently in different cultures.
+Of course, it was also expensive, so that the financial hurdle could hardly be exceeded by “ordinary people” - just as only a certain class of premium Gucci clothing can afford today.

 Simple equation: Upscale places = upscale clothes